 General Assembly 2020

-Due to the ongoing COVID-19 pandemic, the Church of Scotland's annual General Assembly will now be held online the evening of Friday 2 October and all day Saturday 3 October.
+Due to the ongoing COVID-19 pandemic, the Church of Scotland's annual General Assembly was held online the evening of Friday 2 October and all day Saturday 3 October.

 Although the General Assembly had to be postponed due to the pandemic, the Commission of Assembly has dealt with urgent business to ensure the work of the Church continued in challenging times.